Keva1z/BlackboxAPI/README.md

 - 💾 Built-in chat history management
 - 🍪 Automatic cookie handling and validation
 - 🔄 Async support for high-performance applications
+- 🌐 Can see pages that you give to him

 ## 📦 Installation